 It is so easy to establish internal VOIP network and Holly and G.T enjoy it.
 It is time to establish connection with customers now.

-In normal, if we want to make call to outside or receive a call from outside, we need a VOIP gateway connect our miniSipServer and traditional telephone or we need VOIP provider to do it for us.
-We decide to connect our miniSipServer to VOIP providers' network and we select BroadVoice as our VOIP provider.
+In normal, if we want to make call to outside or receive a call from outside, we need a VOIP gateway connect our miniSIPServer and traditional telephone or we need VOIP provider to do it for us.
+We decide to connect our miniSIPServer to VOIP providers' network and we select CallCentric as our VOIP provider.

-After we request a SIP account from BroadVoice, for example, the account is '723123456', we will use use this account to configure miniSipServer to connect BroadVoice.
+After we request a SIP account and get a VoIp number from CallCentric, for example, the number is '17770001234', we will use use this account to configure miniSIPServer to connect CallCentric.

-In the pop up window, please click button 'Add' to add an external line with BroadVoice account information.
+In the pop up window, please click button 'Add' to add an external line with CallCentric account information.

 The key items are described in below table.
 Of course, you can update it according to your own configuration.